@BODYAGEBUSTER

 Photo by Anna Shvets from Pexels

 GUEST POST by Thomas Nemel* This blog post may contain affiliate links.
 As an Amazon and Rewardstyle affiliate, the author may earn a small commission for any purchases made through these links.
-Click here for the disclosure statement.
+Click here for the disclaimer statement.

 Effective training is a combination of three classical processes: workout, rest, and recovery.